Giulio Ciccone: Trek–Segafredo (2019–present)

 He won the mountains classification at the 2023 Tour de France with a 14-point lead over Felix Gall, in addition to a second place finish on stage 5.
 A month prior, he won the mountains classification and the eighth stage of the Critérium du Dauphiné.

+In the 2026 edition of the Giro d'Italia, he wore the maglia rosa for the first time in his career after finishing 3rd on stage 4.